 So a large flush valve diameter is Batman.
 What is Robin then?

 We mentioned about bowl rinsing a moment ago.
-So the water ways design has to provide for a good rinse on the bowl.
-A good rinse is one that let water flows from top to bottom covering the largest bowl surface area.
-And preferably with speed that seem like scouring to remove sticky waste and stains on the bowl surface.
+So the design of the waterway has to provide for a good rinse on the bowl.
+A good rinse is one that lets water flows from top to bottom covering the largest bowl surface area.
+And preferably with speed that seems like scouring to remove sticky waste and stains on the bowl surface.

-So a good bowl design should have a water channel for bowl rinsing to remove waste that stick to the bowl surface.
-And as mentioned before, different manufacturers design their water ways differently.
+So a good bowl design should have a water channel for bowl rinsing to remove waste that sticks to the bowl surface.
+And as mentioned before, different manufacturers design their waterways differently.